davidhoness/sstv_decoder/README.md

 # An SSTV decoder setup for Raspbian

 Have you ever wanted to receive a radio signal from space?
-It's actually a lot easier than you might think, and fun!
+It's fun and actually a lot easier than you might think!

 ## What is Slow Scan TV?